🏡 OFFER: Get the yard of your dreams — hands-free. New TruGreen plans include a $100 Gift Card Claim $100 Gift Card →

 Our Testing Experience

-The Troy-Bilt Mustang Z42 is the value play in this category.
-It lacks the refinement of the Toro or the build quality of the Husqvarna, but it gets the job done at a price that's $400-500 less than competitors.
-The Briggs & Stratton engine is proven and parts are available everywhere.
+The Troy-Bilt Mustang Z42 is the value play in this segment.
+It lacks the MyRIDE comfort of the Toro or the Kawasaki engine quality of the Husqvarna, but it delivers zero turn mowing benefits at $400–500 less than competitors.
+The Briggs & Stratton engine is widely proven and replacement parts are available at any hardware store.

-Best for: Budget-conscious buyers who want zero turn benefits without premium features.
+Best for: Budget-conscious buyers who want zero turn time savings without paying for premium features they won't use regularly.

 5. Craftsman Z525